gelso/BigButtonPlay/README.md

 This is an **open-source, non-profit project** created to help bridge the digital divide and make technology more accessible to more people.

-**Important Note:** To use Google's free YouTube API, a one-time technical setup is required.
+Important Note: To use Google's free YouTube API, a one-time technical setup is required.
 This configuration step needs to be completed by someone with basic technical knowledge (a family member, friend, or tech-savvy person).
-A Gmail account is needed to obtain a free YouTube API key.
+A Gmail account is needed to obtain a free YouTube API key, which must then be copied into the website's configuration page (currently available in English only).
 Once configured, the tool becomes completely simple to use for everyone.

 ## How to Use